 - Boudha Stupa

 - Changu Narayan Temple

 You can get a glimpse of rich art and culture in these world heritage sites of Nepal.
-Thus, you can enjoy the sightseeing of beautiful architectural structures in world heritage sites of Nepal.
+Thus, you can enjoy the sightseeing of beautiful architectural structures in the world heritage sites of Nepal.

 Witness Festivals and Cultural Celebrations

 Nepal is also known as the colorful land of vibrant festivals.

 Each community has its own set of unique culture, traditions and so their festivals.
 And many of the festivals have been celebrated for centuries.

 Most of the festivals have religious importance.
 And some of them are basically based on the important events from ancient mythology and epic literature.

 More than a hundred festivals are annually celebrated throughout the country.
 Some of them are: